All Episodes

 Who's next?

-Ron Konkuma in New York.
+Ron Konkama in New York.

-John High, great to have you, sir on the EIB network.
+John High, great to have you, sir, on the EIB network.

 Hello.

-Megadito is from a conservative trapped in the liberal enclave we call Long Island, New York.
+Meghadittos from a conservative trapped in the liberal enclave we call Long Island, New York.

 Yeah, yeah, boy, I feel for you.